ismael-lajaaiti/species-stability/README.md

 ## Generate the figures of the article

 To reproduce figures of the article, you first have to clone this repository.
-Then move to the cloned repository and run in a terminal The Julia environment can be setup with
+Then move to the cloned repository and open a terminal.
+The Julia environment can be setup with

 ```sh